All Episodes

 Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

-L. Rushball back at it in the saddle, ready for broadcast excellence, a full week of it here.
+El Rushbo back at it in the saddle, ready for broadcast excellence, a full week of it here.

 Yeah.

-I'm I'm why why wouldn't it be a full week?
+Why wouldn't it be a full week?

-Uh was there a hurricane?
+Was there a hurricane?

-That that was a hurricane, really?
+That was a hurricane, really?

 They call it a hurricane.

-For you people that haven't heard of it, Vermont is a state, uh, and there's a city there called Montpelier, and it's underwater.
+For you people that haven't heard of it, Vermont is a state, and there's a city there called Montpelier, and it's underwater.

-And Brattleboro is uh is underwater.
+And Brattleboro is underwater.

 You know what I did?

-By the way, phone number 80082-2882 if you want to be on the program.
+By the way, phone number 800-282-2882 if you want to be on the program.

 Politics is part of everything.

-The weather's been politicized, the climate's been politicized, hurricane track forecasts have been politicized.
+Hurricane track forecasts have been politicized.

-I was over in Hawaii, and they and I said, okay, Hurricane Irene, and they start the first tracks, and I look at it because okay, if uh if it's gonna target my house, I gotta leave Hawaii early and come home and get the family out.
+And I look at it because, okay, if it's going to target my house, I got to leave Hawaii early and come home and get the family out.

-So I'm looking at it, and lo and behold, on the first day or two of the track, dead hit Palm Beach.
+And lo and behold, on the first day or two of the track, dead hit Palm Beach.

 I said, okay, we're out of the woods.

-Ain't gonna happen.
+Ain't going to happen.

-They're gonna move that track that they're gonna be moving it east.
+They're going to be moving it east.

 I'm looking at the models.

-I'm looking at hurricane models, and they got the track on the far left side of the model guidance.
+I'm looking at the hurricane models, and they got the track on the far left side of the model guidance.

-Everybody is just on uh politically correct uh alert, uh fearful of what's with the funniest thing, I there's so many funny things.
+After Hurricane Katrina, everybody is just on politically correct alert, fearful of what's the funniest thing.

 People went out, television networks went out and actually got Ray Nagan as a preparedness expert to advise other communities in the path of Hurricane Irene what to do to get ready.

-What's he gonna tell them?
+What's he going to tell them?

 Yeah, leave your school buses parked so that they get flooded.

-Um there was damage from this thing, but but it it it was not it was not nearly as bad as they said the the the uh some guy did something interesting, and I decided to check it myself.
+There was damage from this thing, but it was not nearly as bad as they said.

-And he uh is he's watching the reports of 75 to 85 to 100 mile an hour winds in Virginia, North Carolina.
+He's a doubter, and he's watching the reports of 75 to 85 to 100 mile an hour winds in Virginia, North Carolina.

-While they're reporting 75 to 85 to 95 mile an hour winds.
+And the highest wind speed he could find was 33 miles an hour while they're reporting 75 to 85 to 95 mile an hour winds.

 So I said, well, you know what?

-I'm gonna check myself.
+I'm going to check myself.

-I went to Weather Underground and I went to places like Newburn, North Carolina, and Goldsboro, North Carolina, Virginia Beach, and lo and behold, the guy was right.
+I went to Weather Underground and I went to places like Newbern, North Carolina and Goldsboro, North Carolina, Virginia Beach.

-I found a town where the wind was eight miles an hour while they were reporting hurricane winds of in excess of 80 miles an hour.
+I found a town where the wind was eight miles an hour while they were reporting hurricane winds in excess of 80 miles an hour.

-So, and then poor the Grim Reaper Geraldo, you saw this Saturday night out in a little mist in the streets of New York City, abandoned this mayor telling everybody to get out of town.
+So, and then poor the grim reaper Geraldo, you saw this Saturday night out in a little mist in the streets of New York City, abandoned this mayor telling everybody to get out of town.

-The overreaction, the politics, the New York Times is trying to say that this violent hurricane is indeed indicative of global warming.
+Folks, I tell you, it was a storm, but my gosh, the overreaction, the politics, the New York Times is trying to say that this violent hurricane is indeed indicative of global warming.

 I was a tropical storm when it left New York when it hit me.